Are you planning your first trip to Las Vegas, hoping to avoid common rookie mistakes? If so, you’re not alone.

 With numerous outdoor options within day-trip range from Vegas including the Hoover Dam, Valley of Fire, and Red Rock Canyon, escaping the hustle and bustle of the city could be a welcome reprieve.

-Not booking direct: One of the most common Las Vegas rookie mistakes is booking through 3rd party vs. directly with the property.
+Not booking direct: A common mistake people make is booking through 3rd party vs. directly with the property.
 Simply put, booking directly with resorts in Las Vegas tends to be cheaper than booking with 3rd party Online Travel Agents (OTAs) like Orbitz, Travelocity, etc.

-Booking a hotel away from the action: While many resorts like Palace Station, Trump Tower, Circus Circus, Sahara, and STRAT boast their proximity to tourist centers, it’s a rookie mistake to stay at one of them on your first trip.
+Booking a hotel away from the action: While resorts like Palace Station, Trump, Circus Circus, Sahara, and STRAT boast their proximity to tourist centers, it’s a rookie mistake to stay at one of them on your first trip.

 Not signing up for, and using a player’s card: Your first stop in Vegas after checking into your hotel should be the loyalty program desk to sign up for a player’s card.
-This should happen before you sit down at your first slot machine.
+This should happen before you sit down and feed your first slot machine.

 Play games with poor odds: Stay away from games like 6:5 blackjack and triple zero roulette which dilute your odds of winning and are common at Strip casinos.
 Friendlier 3:2 blackjack can be found on the Strip at a higher minimum bet or at resorts downtown or off the Strip.